tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_parameters.md

 }
 ```

-The Petstore spec doesn't actually include many parameter descriptions in the Model, but for any descriptions that are included, they appear here in the Model rather than the Example Value.
+The Petstore spec doesn't actually include many parameter descriptions in the Model, but if any descriptions that are included, they would appear here in the Model rather than the Example Value.

 In this view, when there's a nested object, like `category`, it has a reference to another part of the model.
 You have to look at "Category" for details about category and look at "Tag" for details about tags.